gitploy-io/website/blog/2022-03-10-deploy-to-multi-envs/index.md

 </details>

-And in the workflow, the information for deployment is read through the `github.event.deployment.payload` context.
-The thing is that the workflow does not need `if` syntax for conditional steps anymore because an event has information.
+And in the workflow, the information for deployment is read through the `github.event.deployment.payload` context so that the workflow does not need `if` syntax for conditional steps anymore.

 <details>
 <summary>Deploy By Gitploy</summary>